-Whilst the majority of these are free, they are only available to a limited period of time and the screening offers might change (for example, National Theatre At Home is making available a different production every week that can be watched at any point during that week).
+Whilst the majority of these are free, they are only available to a limited period of time and the screening offers might change.
 A few of those listed below are either pay per view or subscriptions which we have indicated with a ‘£’ sign.

 If you come across any arts activities that might be of interest to others, please email us on firstname.lastname@example.org so that we can add them to this page.

 The Amey Theatre Team